-Charles Piazzi Smyth FRSE, fascinates a wide range of people – astronomers, historians, photography experts, Egyptologists, art lovers, and the public in general – especially Edinburgh citizens who are fascinated by the history of their city.
+Charles Piazzi Smyth FRSE, fascinates a wide range of people – astronomers, historians, photography experts, Egyptologists, art lovers and the public in general – especially Edinburgh citizens who are intrigued by the history of their city.
 2019 is the 200th anniversary of the birth of Charles Piazzi Smyth.
 As Astronomer Royal for Scotland, he created the One O’clock Gun tradition and more.

 From 2nd to 4th September 2019, there will be a number of events held at the Royal Society of Edinburgh that will celebrate the life and work of Charles Piazzi Smyth and his talented partner in life and science, Jessica.

 The symposium will consist of two days of talks and debate by experts and researchers on topics related to the life and legacy of Charles Piazzi Smyth – mountain top astronomy, photography, meteorology, and pyramidology.
 What did he do, and what has happened since?
 Although the presentations will be by experts, our aim is to make as much as possible accessible to a wide audience.
 The registration fee for the symposium includes lunch and coffee and tea breaks on both days, and entrance to the movie screening and public lecture.

 There will be a film screening of A Residence Above the Clouds, a 2016 film directed by Guillermo Carnero-Rosell, which records the experiences of Scottish and Spanish students coming together in Tenerife to try to reproduce Piazzi Smyth’s classic experiments in Mountain Top Astronomy.
 The screening will be followed by a panel discussion centering on the issues raised in the film.